“For music and service to become your way of life, you must confront economic realities.”

 Career Preparation in the 21st Century

-Case in point, emerging musicians need to understand contemporary arts cultures and economies, which differ markedly from those of just one and two decades past.
+Case in point, emerging 21st-century musicians need to understand contemporary arts cultures, economies and technologies, which differ markedly from those of the 20th century.

-For instance, many of the music employers of a generation ago are shrinking or disappearing (e.g., orchestras, pit bands), yet there are more music graduates than ever pursuing those dwindling jobs.
-Emerging artists, therefore, have to acquire diverse artistic, entrepreneurial, communications, teaching and tech skills to build new sorts of careers in which they tap multiple income streams.
+For instance, many of the large late-20th century music employers are shrinking or disappearing (e.g., orchestras, pit bands), yet there are more music graduates than ever pursuing those dwindling jobs.
+Emerging artists, therefore, have to acquire diverse artistic, entrepreneurial, communications, teaching and tech skills to build new sorts of careers in which they tap multiple income streams. and otherwise equip themselves to succeed going forward.

-As the music industry has transformed, music schools have largely continued training students as they did in the last century.
+As the music industry has transformed, many music schools have continued training students as they did in the last century.

-All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it’s irrational for students to enroll in costly degree programs with the sole aim of landing such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).
+All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it borders on irrational for students to enroll in costly degree programs with the sole aim of winning such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).

 The Mentors-Apprentice Model